The AI Bubble: Is the $3 Trillion Tech Boom About to Burst?

 - $539 billion — Goldman Sachs estimate for total AI capital expenditure in 2026 alone.

-- $3 trillion — Morgan Stanley estimate for global data center spending between 2025 and 2028, half funded by private credit markets.
+- $3 trillion — Morgan Stanley estimate for global data center spending between 2025 and 2028, half funded by private credit.

 - $730 billion — OpenAI's latest reported valuation, up from $500 billion just six months prior.